Resume Tips

 Example: Engineering Team Project

-• Delegated tasks (frontend, backend, NLP logic), managed the project timeline via GitHub Projects, and handled client pitch presentation.
+- Delegated tasks (frontend, backend, NLP logic), managed the project timeline via GitHub Projects, and handled the client pitch presentation.

-• Our prototype, which reduced simulated response time by 70%, won 2nd place out of 50 teams for "Most Practical Business Solution."
+- Our prototype, which reduced simulated response time significantly, won 2nd place out of many teams for "Most Practical Business Solution."

 Key Skills Showcased: Leadership, Agile Project Management, Technical Execution, Public Speaking.

-• In Your Contact Info: Add a clean, customized LinkedIn URL and a link to your main portfolio site (e.g., yourname.com or Behance/Dribbble/GitHub profile).
+• In Your Contact Info: Add a clean, customized LinkedIn URL and a link to your main portfolio site (for example, yourname.com or Behance, Dribbble, or GitHub profile).

 • Within the Project Entry: If a project has a live demo or specific repository, include a short, clean link in parentheses at the end of the project title or final bullet point.